Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

 [RiverBench](http://w3id.org/riverbench) uses this pattern for distributing its triple streams (see [example](https://w3id.org/riverbench/datasets/lod-katrina/dev)).
 Note that in RiverBench the stream may be equivalently considered "just a bunch of triples" – the serialization is the same, it only depends on the interpretation on the side of the consumer.

-#### Quad stream – "just a bunch of quads"
+#### Flat RDF quad stream – "just a bunch of quads"

 You want to stream a lot of quads – similar to the "just a bunch of triples" case above, but you also want to include the graph node.
-You can use a quad stream, batching the quads into frames of an arbitrary size (let's say, 1000 quads each):
+This is logically a [flat RDF quad stream](https://w3id.org/stax/dev/taxonomy#flat-rdf-quad-stream).
+It can be physically encoded as a `QUADS` stream, batching the quads into frames of an arbitrary size (let's say, 1000 quads each):

 ??? example "Example (click to expand)"